clappr/clappr-ios/README.md

 ##### Source
 Set the video source url with `kSourceUrl : "http://clappr.io/highline.mp4"`.

-##### Poster
-Define a poster by adding `kPosterUrl: "http://url/img.png"` on your options.
-It will appear before the video starts, disappear on play and go back when video finishes.

 ##### Playback not supported custom message
 Add `kPlaybackNotSupportedMessage : 'Your custom message'` to define a custom message to be displayed for not supported videos.